Written by Cemal Karakas (4th edition, updated on 31.1.2019),

-On 14 September 2016, the European Commission proposed an updated regulation on the Body of European Regulators of Electronic Communications (BEREC) as part of its wider telecoms package.
-The new proposal aims at transforming BEREC into a single fully fledged agency.
+On 14 September 2016, the European Commission proposed an updated regulation on the Body of European Regulators of Electronic Communications (BEREC).
+The proposal aims at transforming BEREC into a fully fledged agency.
 The Commission proposes allocating new tasks to BEREC and granting it legally binding powers.
-New tasks include providing guidelines for national regulatory authorities (NRAs) on geographical surveys, developing common approaches to meet end-user interests, but also developing common approaches to deliver peer-reviewed opinions on draft national measures (e.g. radio spectrum assignments) and on cross-border disputes.
+New tasks include providing guidelines for national regulatory authorities (NRAs) on geographical surveys, developing common approaches to meet end-user interests, and also developing common approaches to deliver peer-reviewed opinions on draft national measures (e.g. radio spectrum assignments) and on cross-border disputes.

 |Proposal for a regulation of the European Parliament and of the Council establishing the Body of European Regulators for Electronic Communications|